 Industry Analysis & Industry Trends

-The Supermarket and Grocery Stores industry is one of the most fiercely competitive industries in Australia.
-The entry and rapid growth of German-owned ALDI over the past five years has significantly altered the industry.
-ALDI has grown in popularity, partly due to its discount private-label products at discounted prices, has caused a massive shift in the industry.
-Supermarket shelves have changed significantly over the past five years, as the two giants of the industry – Woolworths and Coles – scrambled to compete with ALDI's low prices.
-Changing consumer sentiment and preferences have also influenced trading conditions across the industry.
-Industry revenue is projected to grow by 2.3% annualised over the five years through 2014-15, to reach $91.6 billion.
-This includes forecast growth of 2.6% in 2014-15... purchase to read more
+The Supermarkets and Grocery Stores industry is one of the most fiercely competitive in Australia.
+The rapid growth of German-owned ALDI over the past five years has significantly altered the industry.
+ALDI has grown in popularity, partly due to its discount private-label products.
+The rise of ALDI has forced the two established industry giants, Woolworths and Coles, to cut prices and expand their private-label product ranges.
+Changing consumer sentiment and shopping preferences have also influenced the industry’s trading conditions.
+Industry revenue is projected to grow by an annualised 4.1% over the five years through 2016-17, to reach $105.1 billion.
+This includes forecast growth of 2.9% in 2016-17... purchase to read more